 Motivational Interviewing provides a foundation for assisting individuals with developing the rationale for beginning change in their lives.
-This resources provides basic information about the principles on communicating using motivational interviewing.
+This resource provides basic information about the principles of communicating using motivational interviewing.

 Motivational Interviewing: The Basics, OARS

 (Adapted from handouts by David Rosengren and from Miller & Rollnick, Motivational Interviewing, 2nd Edition, 2002)